frdeso/adding-kernel-tracepoints/README.md

 A LTTng probe is a kernel module that is install in order to trace a system.
 This section will discuss of the modifications that i had to make in [lttng-modules](http://git.lttng.org/?p=lttng-modules.git;a=summary) in order to trace my first tracepoint.
+Here is the [commit](https://github.com/frdeso/lttng-modules/commit/39058e586083e49ec00841da89491f40b2d0fc95) that group those modification

 ##### What is a kernel module?
 Here is the definition of a kernel module on linux.die.net